permster/trakt-to-couchpotato/README.md

 * Ability to manage seperate Trakt movie lists
 * Automatic creation of Trakt lists based on Couch Potato category names
 * Movies added into Couch Potato with the proper category set
-* Once movies are added to Couch Potato they are moved "_archive" Trakt list for historical data.
+* Once movies are added to Couch Potato they are moved into an "_archive" Trakt list for historical data.

 ## Dependencies